 Bread and butter pickles are sweet and tangy pickles made from cucumbers, onions, vinegar, sugar, and spices such as mustard seeds, celery seeds, and turmeric.
 They have a light yellow or greenish color and a crunchy texture.
 Bread and butter pickles are often served as a side dish or used as a condiment on sandwiches and burgers.

-In summary, the main difference between bread and butter pickles and dill pickles is their taste and the ingredients used in their preparation.
-Bread and butter pickles are sweet and tangy, while dill pickles are sour and salty.
+In summary, the main difference between bread-and-butter pickles and dill pickles is their taste and the ingredients used in their preparation.
+Bread-and-butter pickles are sweet and tangy, while dill pickles are sour and salty.

 For more information on pickling check out Penn States page here.
 This was only my second time pickling and the first time making pickles, so if any pickle experts are out there reading this, I welcome your comments.

-What’s the difference between bread and butter pickles and sweet pickles?
+What’s the difference between bread-and-butter pickles and sweet pickles?

 Can any cucumber be used for pickling?

-Slicing cucumbers, which are commonly used for salads and sandwiches, are not as ideal for pickling, as they have a higher water content, thicker skin, and larger seeds, which can affect the quality and texture of the pickles.
+Slicing cucumbers, commonly used for salads and sandwiches, are not as ideal for pickling, as they have a higher water content, thicker skin, and larger seeds, which can affect the quality and texture of the pickles.

 What is an English cucumber?